Rosie Lee - Health promoter

 "I chose the Bachelor of Sport, Health and Physical Education because it didn’t focus purely on exercise science or physical activity.
-Instead, it had a range of topics related to health, including food education and sexuality education.
+Instead, it had a range of topics related to health, including food education and the impact of socioeconomic factors on health.